 - You cannot request to change your major to a major you originally applied to but were denied.

 - In order to successfully change into a new major, you must meet admissions requirements for specific majors.

-- If you are seeking to change your major, you must do so at least 10 business days prior to your NSO.
+If you are seeking to change your major, you must do so by Jan.
+6, 2016, if you are enrolling in the Spring 2016 term.
 Click here to view the Change Your Major Form and request a change.